-Note: VMware supports both Generic Route-based and Policy-based Non VMware SD-WAN Site from Gateway.
+Note: VMware supports both Generic Route-based and Policy-based Non SD-WAN Destination from Gateway.

 - Enter an IP address for the Primary VPN Gateway (and the Secondary VPN Gateway if necessary), and click Next.

-A Non VMware SD-WAN Site is created.Note: To support the datacenter type of Non VMware SD-WAN Site, besides the IPSec connection, you will need to configure Non VMware SD-WAN Site local subnets into the VMware system.
+A Non SD-WAN Destination is created.Note: To support the datacenter type of Non SD-WAN Destination, besides the IPsec connection, you will need to configure Non SD-WAN Destination local subnets into the VMware system.

 What to do next

-- Configure tunnel settings for your Non VMware SD-WAN Site.
-For more information about configuring tunnel settings for various IPSec tunnel types, see:
+- Configure tunnel settings for your Non SD-WAN Destination.
+For more information about configuring tunnel settings for various IPsec tunnel types, see the following sections:

-- Associate your Non VMware SD-WAN Site to a profile or Edge.
+- Associate your Non SD-WAN Destination to a Profile.
 For more information, see:

 - Configure Business Policy.
 (Configuring Business Policy is not mandatory for this feature, but if you are going to configure it and would like information, see Create Business Policy Rules.